n-WN/my-stars/README.md

 *   [xorbitsai/inference](https://github.com/xorbitsai/inference) - Swap GPT for any LLM by changing a single line of code.
 Xinference lets you run open-source, speech, and multimodal models on cloud, on-prem, or your laptop — all through one unified, production-ready inference API.

-*   [PrimeIntellect-ai/verifiers](https://github.com/PrimeIntellect-ai/verifiers) - Environments for LLM Reinforcement Learning
+*   [PrimeIntellect-ai/verifiers](https://github.com/PrimeIntellect-ai/verifiers) - Our library for RL environments + evals

 *   [huggingface/peft](https://github.com/huggingface/peft) - 🤗 PEFT: State-of-the-art Parameter-Efficient Fine-Tuning.